troykyo/dssloopholes.github.io/category/business/Revenue mode.md

 #### E-commerce and Online Marketplaces

 With the growth of e-commerce, fashion businesses can generate revenue through online sales platforms and marketplaces.
 This revenue model involves selling products directly through a company's own e-commerce website or participating in online marketplaces such as Amazon, eBay, or Etsy.
-E-commerce revenue models offer global reach, 24/7 accessibility, and the potential for a wide customer base.
+E-commerce revenue models offer global reach, 24/7 accessibility, and the potential for a wide user base.

 #### Advertising and Sponsorship